brendan-ch/birbcoin/README.md

 - `.currency`: Find out how many birbcoins you have.
 - `.give @<user> <number of birbcoins>`: Give someone else some birbcoins!
 You'll need to mention the user you're giving birbcoins to.
 - `.help`: List all commands and their uses.
+- `.leaderboard`: See the richest people on your server.
 - `.prefix <new prefix (optional)>`: List the server prefix, or change the server prefix if one is specified (server admins only).
 Available prefixes: `.,!?/<>;~`
 - `.roulette <number of birbcoins>`: Play roulette and lose all your money!